crownstone/website/46-investors.md

 {% include snippets/row-begin %}
 {% include snippets/column-begin colsize="12" color-text="#003e52"%}

 There are competitors in this market, but indoor localization is a **unique angle**.
-The big companies, Google, Amazon, Apple, will invest on their hubs, but not on the peripheral devices.
+The big companies, Google, Amazon, and Apple, will invest in their hubs, but not in the peripheral devices.
 There are too many of those and it would diversify their hardware portfolio too much.
 They will build ecosystems rather than compete and will invest in selected **top brands**.
 We are building such a brand.

 {% include snippets/column-end %}